Concrete Technology Course

 CCAA's Concrete Technology Course is designed to provide experienced technical staff with detailed knowledge of concrete technology specific to the building and construction industry, enabling them to better service the concrete industry specifically and the building and construction industry generally.

 CCAA engages highly experienced technical specialists from CCAA member companies and other industry areas as presenters, guest speakers and facilitators for this course.
-This ensures a practical, current and relevant course and a valuable knowledge sharing opportunity for all participants.

 For a complete course overview please refer to the attached guide.